 Property & casualty insurance

 Property and casualty insurance consists primarily of auto, commercial and home insurance.
-Net premiums written for this sector totaled $558.2 billion in 2017.
+Net premiums written for this sector totaled $1.32 trillion in 2019.
 Processing claims requires significant manual entry, which leaves room for human error.
 Blockchain technology could make claims processes three times faster and five times cheaper using blockchain technology.
 By using shared ledgers and smart contracts (software that checks for certain transactions in the network and automatically executes actions based on pre-specified conditions being met) to issue insurance policies, the claims and payment processes can be automated to create more efficiency and accuracy.
 Smart contracts have the ability to turn paper contracts into programmable code that helps automate claims processing.

 Fraud detection & risk prevention